 - Follow all airport and local health protocols.
 This includes wearing a mask or face shield in nearly all indoors circumstances.

 For more information and details, see our guide on Costa Rica Reopening For Tourism

 As of December, all areas of Cuba have now reopened for tourism.

 Starting January 1, 2021 ALL passengers will also have to bring a 72-hour negative PCR test in combination with getting tested at the airport.

 Ecuador resumed international flights with limited capacity on June 1st, 2020.

-- All arriving passengers are required to have the results of a negative PCR COVID test within the last 10 days prior to arrival.
+- All arriving passengers are required to have the results of a negative PCR or antigen test within the last 3 days prior to arrival.

 See all info about Ecuador Reopening